Mauna Kea Is The One Breathtaking Place In Hawaii Where It Actually Snows

-When visiting the Hawaiian Islands, most people don’t expect to see snow.
+When visiting the Hawaiian Islands, a place known for its tropical climate, breathtaking beaches, and crystalline turquoise waters, most people don’t expect to see snow.
 After all, many people travel to the beautiful Aloha State in an attempt to escape cold weather and snow.
-But, atop Mauna Kea – Hawaii’s tallest mountain peak and one of the most fascinating mountains in the Pacific — you shouldn’t be surprised to see snow, depending on the season, of course.
+But, atop Mauna Kea — the highest mountain peak in Hawaii and one of the most fascinating mountains in the Pacific — you shouldn’t be surprised to see snow, depending on the season, of course.

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

 Though many people associate Hawaii with warm, tropical weather year-round, that isn’t necessarily the case.
 The average daytime temperature at sea level in the summer months is 85 degrees, while the winter average is 78 degrees — though that certainly changes when you head into the mountains.
 Temperatures at the summit of Mauna Kea range from 17 degrees to 47 degrees depending on the month, and you’ll find similar temperatures at the summit of Mount Haleakala, the second-highest mountain peak in Hawaii.